chuckmccullough85/CppInstallTest/Readme.md

 See *Troubleshooting* below for common issues if the build fails.

 ### Visual Studio Code

+> Note:  Microsoft provides a good tutorial on installing and configuring Visual Studio Code for C++ development.
+You can find it [here](https://code.visualstudio.com/docs/cpp/introvideos-cpp).
+The subtopics on the left side of the page provide more detailed information on setting up the C++ development environment on different platforms.

 1. Start Visual Studio Code
 2. If you want to clone the test project, choose *Clone Repository* and paste the URL of this repository.
 3. If you downloaded the project as a zip file, unzip it and choose *Open Folder* and open the folder containing *CMakeLists.txt* file and the subfolders *Console* and *GoogleTest*